Vnay12/Javascript-React_Project/README.md

 3) we learned the concepts of hooks -> useState ( to change all the state components in the UI )

+# Reading the concepts of Virtual Dom, React Fiber and Reconciliation

+                05_virtualDOM

+1) Created a Note for explaination virtual DOM, React Fiber and Reconciliation